doctorfree/MusicPlayerPlus/README.md

 		or $HOME/Music/
 	-S indicates display ASCIImatics splash animation General options:
-	-D indicates download album cover art and exit
+	-B indicates analyze MPD music dir with Blissify and exit -D indicates download album cover art and exit
 	-d 'music_directory' specifies the music directory to use for downloaded album cover art (without this option -D will use